dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 the MultiPage control is displayed.

-This example is available at this book’s website.
+This example is available at this book's website.

 Displaying a Chart in a UserForm

-If you need to display a chart in a UserForm, you find that Excel doesn’t provide
+If you need to display a chart in a UserForm, you find that Excel doesn't provide

 any direct way to do so.
 Therefore, you need to get creative.
 This section describes a technique that allows you to display one or more charts in a UserForm.

 Figure 18-12 shows an example that displays three charts.
 The UserForm has an

 Image control.
-The trick is to use VBA code to save the chart as a GIF file and then specify that file as the Image control’s Picture property (which loads the image
+The trick is to use VBA code to save the chart as a GIF file and then specify that file as the Image control's Picture property (which loads the image

 from your disk).
 The Previous and Next buttons switch the displayed chart.